Rayc940/ece5160-fast-robot/lab5/lab.md

 #### Motor Deadband

-From Lab 4, motors have a minimum PWM limit which they would not move.
+From Lab 4, motors have a minimum PWM limit.
 If the controller output became too small near the setpoint, the robot might stop moving even though the error was not zero.

 To address this, a deadband helper function was applied to the PWM command before sending it to the motors.